buckmelton/dbc-passion-project/user-stories-mvp.md

 * V - User can select all verbs.
 * V - User can deselect all verbs.

 * D - User can drill indefinitely on the chosen language and verbs.

+* C - User can see a page with 3 regular verb conjugations in all tenses.
+* C - User can see a page with all irregular verbs for any particular tense.

 ## Priority 5